Lightning-Universe/Telegram-Messenger_component/README.md

-# lit_text_message component
+# lit_telegram component
-Use this component to send a text message (powered by Twilio).
+Use this component to send a text message in telegram.

-## 1. Install lit message
+## 1. Install lit telegram
 First, install lit_telegram

 ```bash